gazuiandres/contabilityApp/README.md

 ## About

-Web application that help keep a tracking for your incomes and expenses.
+Web application that help you to keep a tracking for your incomes and expenses.

 ## Features